keefertaylor/TezosKit/docs/TezosNode.md

 - Address: The wallet's address on the blockchain.
 This is either a tz1, tz2, tz3 or KT1 address
 - Keys: A set of keys which manage the Accounts address.

+Keys are decoupled from a wallets address because originated accounts are managed by the same set of keys as the implicit account which manages it.

 In the case of generating a wallet, the Mnemonic field will also be generated.
-*** TODO *** Check this

-Keys are decoupled from a wallets address because originated accounts are managed by the same set of keys as the implicit account which manages it.

 #### Creating a Wallet
 Wallets are generated with a mnemonic and a passphrase.